Objective

 Implement the logic that uses the "side" parameter to look up the correct object in the

-array and return it to the calling method.- As with the basic block, register your
+IIconarray and return it to the calling method.- As with the basic block, register your

-method). - Head into the game and verify that your new battery block (top, bottom and sides) looks as expected.
+BatteryBlock.
+Use anything for the texture name, since you overrode theregisterBlockIconsmethod). - Head into the game and verify that your new battery block (top, bottom and sides) looks as expected.

 Part 4 — Create a checkered block